JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 Once you've sent your request to schedule a time to talk about a salary increase, the door is open.
 But there's still work to do so you can present a compelling case that makes it easy for your manager to work with you to get your raise.

-Before you use those scripts to schedule a time to ask for a raise, I recommend building your case for a raise and putting it in writing.
-Not only will this help with your collaboration effort, but it will help you to objectively evaluate if you're even ready to ask for a raise.
+Before you use those templates to schedule a time to ask for a raise, I recommend building your case for a raise and putting it in writing.
+Not only will this help with your collaboration effort, but it will help you to objectively evaluate if you're even *ready* to ask for a raise.

-The process of putting your case in writing will either help you to clearly see how strong your case is, or to identify gaps that you should address before you schedule that meeting to make a formal request.
+The process of putting your case in writing will either help you to clearly see how strong your case is or to identify gaps that you should address before you schedule that meeting to make a formal request.

 <div class='ad-box'>
 <p><strong>Learn how to find the right time to ask for a raise:</strong> <a href="{{ site.baseurl }}/do-you-have-to-quit-your-job-to-get-a-big-raise/">Do yo have to quit your job to get a big raise?</a></p>
 </div>

-## <a name="request-template">A salary increase email template to help you build your case
+## <a name="request-template">How to ask for a raise with a salary increase letter

 Once you've scheduled a time with your manager, it will help to be as organized and prepared as possible.
-Remember, you're collaborating with your manager to get a raise, so you want to make it as easy as possible for them to help you achieve your goal.
+Remember, you're collaborating with your manager to ask a raise, so you want to make it as easy as possible for them to help you achieve your goal.

-Here is an email template you can use to build your case for a salary increase.
-Below the example is a detailed explanation of each section and how to make sure your salary increase request has all the components you need to ask for a raise.
+Here is an email template you can use to build your case to ask for a raise.
+Below the example is a detailed explanation of each section and how to make sure your salary increase request has all the components you need before you ask for your raise.

 <div class='ad-box'>
 <p><strong>Looking for an email template to negotiate a job offer?</strong> Here you go! <a href="{{ site.baseurl }}/salary-negotiation-email-sample/">Salary negotiation email sample</a></p>